Estate Planning, Wills & Probate After Divorce

 If I die while divorcing, won’t someone in my family be appointed personal representative (PR) by the court to administer or distribute my estate, and keep it from my estranged spouse?

-No. Actually, your spouse has a legal right to be appointed as personal representative, unless you named someone else besides your spouse as PR in your Will (RCW 11.28.120).
+Yes and no. Your spouse is still considered your family if you are not divorced, yet.
+So, your spouse has a legal right to be appointed as personal representative, unless you named someone else besides your spouse as PR in your Will (RCW 11.28.120).
 While this appointment can be challenged, it can be costly and difficult to remove a PR.
 Besides, without a Will, your estranged spouse is likely entitled to most, if not all of your probate estate.

 You mean my estranged spouse gets everything, not my kids?

 Yes, most likely, at least most of it, if not all (if it is all community property).
 By statute, if there is no Will, your spouse is entitled to 100% of your community property, and at least 50% of your separate property, with your kids getting the other 50% of your separate property (or if no kids, spouse 75% of separate property, and parents 25%) RCW 11.04.015.
-So if most of your assets are community property, your spouse would automatically get most of your estate, without a will.
+So, if most of your assets are community property, your spouse would automatically get most of your estate, without a will.

 Once I am divorced, my kids get it all, even without a Will, right?